agjell/sol-tutorials/setting-up-a-solana-devnet-validator.md

 # Setting up a Solana devnet validator

 ## Introduction

-I made this tutorial mainly for myself, to help me remember the steps I performed to set up my Solana devnet validator.
-Please note that I am a Linux novice, so I really have no idea what I’m talking about in most of this tutorial.
-I will not be held responsible for the shipwreck your system may or may not be after following any of the instructions here.
-Still, I have tried my best to provide correct, understandable and user friendly information, that I hope can benefit others.

-Most of the instructions below are compiled from the official [Solana docs](https://docs.solana.com/) and the replies I’ve gotten from helpful people in the [Solana Discord](https://discordapp.com/invite/pquxPsq).
-Go to any of those places to resolve any issues you may have.
-I will not provide information about the Solana blockchain here, as [their own webpage](https://solana.com/) is a better source for that.
+Setting up a devnet validator was the first thing I did to become familiar with Solana.
+I started by following the [official documentation](https://docs.solana.com/running-validator), and asked people in the [Solana Discord](https://discordapp.com/invite/pquxPsq) when I stubled into issues.
+The official docs were a bit outdated when I set up for the first time.
+This is to be expected in a rapidly developing project, as code maintenance is usually prioritized higher than document maintenance.
+To simplify the setup process for myself later, I decided to make this detailed step-by-step tutorial.
+Hopefully it can be useful to others as well.

 ## Hardware requirements

 Running a devnet validator does not require a high end system.
 This makes devnet an ideal playground to experiment and get to know Solana, before considering a mainnet setup.
 Hardware requirements for mainnet are _a lot_ higher, and can be found [here](https://docs.solana.com/running-validator/validator-reqs).
 My devnet validator is running on an old computer with a quad core CPU, 16 GB RAM and a 256 GB SATA SSD.

 You _will_ need an SSD, as a mechanical drive will not be able to handle the amount of IOPS (input/output operations per second) that Solana demands.
 SATA SSDs are only usable in devnet.
-Mainnet validators will need NVMe SSDs with high speed, high IOPS and high endurance ratings.
+Running testnet and mainnet validators requires NVMe SSDs with high speed, high IOPS and high endurance ratings.

 If you have a very old CPU you may need to build Solana from source.
 Be aware of this if the prebuilt binaries crash at launch.
 The prebuilt binaries should run in most modern systems without problems, though.